 Should you buy it?

-At the moment, no. For $750, you can get smartphones with similar performance and better software, and much stronger cameras.
-That being said, if the G7’s price drops anywhere below $650, then it’s well worth a purchase.
-Also, if you don’t care much about taking photos, then you won’t have many qualms about this phone.
+Yes, but only at the $650 price tag or lower.
+For $750, you can get smartphones with similar performance and better software, and much stronger cameras.
+If photography isn’t an important selling point for you, then you won’t have many qualms about this phone.